DimensionDataResearch/terraform-provider-ddcloud/CONTRIBUTING.md

     * The resulting VM will have your repository folder mapped into the VM as a shared folder (so you can use your regular editor on your machine, but run build commands in the VM).
     * Run `vagrant ssh` to connect to the VM.
   * Otherwise:
-    1. Install Go version 1.6.x
+    1. Install Go version 1.9.x
     2. Make sure your GOPATH environment variable has been set.
     3. Run `go get -u github.com/DimensionDataResearch/dd-cloud-compute-terraform`.
     4. Go to $GOPATH/src/github.com/DimensionDataResearch/dd-cloud-compute-terraform.
 2. Run `make dev` to build the provider.
-3. Configure Terraform to use the build provider:
+3. Configure Terraform to use the built provider:
   * On windows create / update `$HOME\terraform.rc`
   * On Linux / OSX, create / update `~/.terraformrc`
   * And add the following contents: